Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

 How to Purge Photoshop Cache on Mac

-2. Free up Disk Space
+2. Free Up Disk Space

-Adobe says that you should reserve at least 20GB of free space on your macOS hard drive while working with Photoshop.
-Depending on the type of file you are working on, you may also need to set aside additional storage space to ensure that Photoshop runs properly.
+Adobe recommends reserving at least 20 GB of free space on your macOS hard drive when working with Photoshop.
+Depending on the type of files you are working with, you may need to allocate additional storage space to ensure Photoshop runs smoothly.

 Quickly Clean Up Mac with BuhoCleaner